 The organizing committee for the international conference on “Buddhism and Technology: Historical Background and Contemporary Challenges” cordially invites the submission of related papers.
-The conference is sponsored by the Tianzhu Global Network for Buddhism and East Asian Culture, and organized by the project From the Ground Up (www.frogbear.org) based at the University of British Columbia.
-The conference will be held September 20-22, 2019 at the University of British Columbia.
+The conference is sponsored by the Tianzhu Global Network for Buddhism and East Asian Culture, with additional funding from Tzu Chi Foundation Canada, and organized by the project From the Ground Up (www.frogbear.org) based at the University of British Columbia.
+The conference will be held September 20–22, 2019 at the University of British Columbia, St. John’s College.

 Science and religion are, by and large, presented to have different missions, and different paths to fulfill them: Science emphasizes rationality and empiricism, whereas religion values emotion and faith.
 Science is said to be unconcerned about taboos and the sacred, while religion exalts in mystery.
 The Enlightenment movement in the early modern period is often understood in opposition to the “darkness” of the middle ages when religion was the hegemonial discourse in Europe.
 In East Asia, a similar view has at times been adopted towards Buddhism: it has been considered as an inhibiting force that forestalled the progress of science.
 Recent research, however, has highlighted cases where Buddhists played an instrumental role in the evolution of science.
 It is time to re-evaluate Buddhism’s impact during the pre-modern period.
 Was Buddhism really the nemesis of science and technology, or did Buddhism and science co-exist in a symbiotic and complementary relationship?